evkx/evkx.github.io/content/models/xiaomi/su7/su7/_index.md

 ## Drivetrain

-Xiaomi SU7 has a rear-wheel drive system supported by one motor on the rear axle.
+The Xiaomi SU7 has a rear-wheel drive system supported by one motor on the rear axle.
 The motor used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension